home about me casting tuition faults and cures fishing courses angling holidays accommodation links contact us

 The Snap "T" Cast

-Another very useful cast for an upstream wind scenario as the D loop prior to the final delivery is formed on the upstream side of the angler (much safer in these conditions).
+The Snap "T" is another very useful cast for an upstream wind scenario, as the D loop, prior to the final delivery, is once again formed on the upstream side of the angler and is therefore much safer in these conditions.

 What differentiates the Snap "T" form the Circle "C" cast is the profile of the fly line in the air as it travels in an upstream direction.
-This is much narrower than the very open and circular shape created when using the Circle "C" cast and bearing in mind the basic rule in fly casting that the fly line will only follow the path of the rod tip as it moves through the air, then this is obviously caused by a narrower or sharper downstream snap of the rod tip at the end of it's upstream journey.
+This is much narrower than the very open and circular shape created when using the Circle "C" cast.
+Bearing in mind the basic rule in fly casting is " the fly line will only follow the path of the rod tip as it moves through the air", then this tighter profile is obviously caused by a narrower or sharper downstream snap of the rod tip at the end of it's upstream journey.

-This downstream chop or tuck of the rod tip underneath the following fly line is designed to project your fly line and fly, upstream of you, the position of which can then be dictated by you as you return your rod tip to a position downstream of you and just above the water surface (pictured below) ready for the next movement.
+This downstream chop, or tuck, of the rod tip underneath the moving fly line (shown in the picture on the left) is designed to project your fly line, leader and fly in an upstream direction, the position of which is dictated by you as you move the rod tip upstream prior to returning it again to a position downstream of you and just above the water surface (pictured below).
+You are now ready for the next movement.

-By doing this you can access very difficult areas along the river bank such as overhanging trees that you would hit with the rod tip if using a Single Spey cast or even hit with your fly if using a Circle "C" cast as the fly follows the very open circular shape as it travels upstream.
+By using this cast you can keep your fly line low to the water allowing you to access very difficult areas along the river bank such as overhanging trees that you would hit with the rod tip if using a Single Spey cast, or even hit with your fly (or flies) if using a Circle "C" cast as your fly (or flies) would follow the very open circular shape as it travels upstream.
+This is not the case with a Snap "T".

-Depending on your situation, variations in the angle of your rod tip building up to the initial snap can be quite useful and is worth experimenting with as well as combining the Circle "C" cast with the Snap "T" to create a hybrid of the two, which many of us already do.
+Depending on your situation, variations in the angle of your rod tip building up to the initial snap can be quite useful and is worth experimenting with, as well as combining the Snap "T" with the Circle "C" cast to create a hybrid of the two, (often lightheartedly referred to as a Snurkle) which many of us already do.

 < Back